-- The condition could not be treated by a lower level of care clinician and/or provider agency. - If more than 1 staff provides the same service at the same time, must identify the unique contribution for each staff (suggest within pertinent Progress Note).
+- The condition could not be treated by a lower level of care clinician and/or provider agency.
+(Exception: Medi-Cal/Medicare insurance.
+Questions?
+Contact BHCS Finance.) - If more than 1 staff provides the same service at the same time, must identify the unique contribution for each staff (either when listing MHS in Client Plan or in Progress Note).